The Transformative Role of AI and Data in Urban Planning

 These technologies are no longer experimental novelties.
 They are being deployed in real projects — from Manchester’s digital twin to Cambridge’s AI retrofit research — and are beginning to influence how architects, planners, and policymakers shape the built environment.
 The opportunities are significant, but so too are the ethical and professional questions they raise.

 AI is increasingly being used to process complex datasets and generate insights that inform urban design and architecture.
-Rather than replacing architects, it is becoming a support system, enabling rapid iteration and optimisation while leaving space for human judgement around culture, context, and community.
+Rather than replacing architects, it is becoming a support system.
+This enables rapid iteration and optimisation while leaving space for human judgement around culture, context, and community.

-• Retrofit housing research (Cambridge, 2023): A team from the University of Cambridge trained an AI system to identify “hard-to-decarbonise” homes using publicly available data such as Energy Performance Certificates (EPCs), aerial photography, and Google Street View.
+A team from the University of Cambridge trained an AI system to identify “hard-to-decarbonise” homes using publicly available data.
+This includes Energy Performance Certificates (EPCs), aerial photography, and Google Street View.
 The system achieved nearly 90% precision and identified around 700 homes in Cambridge that could be prioritised for retrofit interventions (University of Cambridge).
 This shows how AI can accelerate the UK’s journey toward net zero by targeting retrofit investments more effectively.

-• Generative urban analysis: While generative AI in architectural design is still emerging, tools like VU.CITY (a digital twin platform used in over 25 UK cities including London, Manchester, Birmingham, and Belfast) are embedding algorithmic modelling into planning workflows.
-These platforms can simulate daylight access, overshadowing, and visual impacts, giving architects and councils real-time feedback during design development (VU.CITY).
+While generative AI in architectural design is still emerging, tools like VU.CITY are embedding algorithmic modelling into planning workflows.
+This digital twin platform is used in over 25 UK cities, including London, Manchester, Birmingham, and Belfast.
+These platforms can simulate daylight access, overshadowing, and visual impacts, giving architects and councils real-time feedback during design development.

 Taken together, these examples illustrate how AI is beginning to influence design at multiple scales — from national retrofit strategies to city-wide digital twins and down to the efficiency of office planning.
 Each case underlines the same point: AI works best not as a replacement for human creativity, but as a collaborator that expands the possibilities for design.

-Data-driven urbanism has gained momentum in the UK over the past decade, supported by advances in sensor networks, open data policies, and digital modelling.
+Data-driven urbanism has gained momentum in the UK over the past decade.
+This is supported by advances in sensor networks, open data policies, and digital modelling.

-• Manchester’s digital twin: Manchester has one of the UK’s most advanced city-scale digital twins through VU.CITY.
+Manchester has one of the UK’s most advanced city-scale digital twins through VU.CITY.
 Covering 166 km² at up to 15 cm accuracy, it integrates layers such as topography, building massing, planning constraints, and transport infrastructure.
-This enables planners, developers, and architects to assess proposals in context and simulate environmental or visual impacts before projects proceed (VU.CITY).
+This enables planners, developers, and architects to assess proposals in context and simulate environmental or visual impacts before projects proceed.

-• Transport for London (TfL) open data: TfL has long been recognised as a global leader in open transport data, providing real-time feeds on bus, tube, and rail networks.
-These datasets are widely used by third-party apps but also by urban planners and researchers to analyse mobility flows, congestion patterns, and the uptake of cycling and walking routes (TfL Open Data).
+TfL has long been recognised as a global leader in open transport data.
+It provides real-time feeds on bus, tube, and rail networks.
+These datasets are widely used by third-party apps but also by urban planners and researchers to analyse mobility flows, congestion patterns, and the uptake of cycling and walking routes.

-• Birmingham’s air quality sensors: Birmingham has invested in environmental monitoring, including low-cost air quality sensors, to inform its Clean Air Zone (CAZ) policies and redesign urban spaces to reduce exposure to pollutants (Birmingham City Council).
+Birmingham has invested in environmental monitoring, including low-cost air quality sensors.
+This informs its Clean Air Zone (CAZ) policies and redesigns urban spaces to reduce exposure to pollutants.

-Digital twins and data-driven planning allow UK cities to anticipate problems before they occur — from traffic bottlenecks to climate adaptation needs — but they also shift urban design towards a model where algorithms play a central role in shaping outcomes.
+Digital twins and data-driven planning allow UK cities to anticipate problems before they occur — from traffic bottlenecks to climate adaptation needs.
+However, they also shift urban design towards a model where algorithms play a central role in shaping outcomes.

 As AI and data become more embedded in urban planning, a new set of ethical questions emerges: